bhanusanjay/test/README.md

 | 6 | **Inefficient Penetration Testing Workflow**                 | Pen testing teams spend excessive time on repetitive planning and documentation tasks.                         | GenAI assists with test plan creation, payload generation, and automated report summarization, freeing up experts to focus on deep technical work. |
 | 7 | **Regulatory Misalignment and Interpretation Errors (LRRG)** | Misinterpretation or delayed response to changing laws and regulations can result in compliance failures.      | GenAI interprets regulatory text and maps requirements to internal controls, supporting LRRG teams with real-time, contextual compliance insights. |

+Subject: Collaboration Opportunity: Ideation for 2026 GenAI Product Strategy in Cybersecurity

+Dear [Recipient's Name],

+I hope this message finds you well.

+I lead the GenAI Product Development team within Cybersecurity, where we focus on building AI-driven capabilities that enhance and integrate with our firm’s core security functions—including Cyber Threat Defense, Assurance, Cybercrime, and IAM.
+Over the past year, we have delivered targeted solutions that streamline threat triage, improve policy intelligence, and assist security analysts with decision-making at scale.

+As we begin shaping our 2026 product strategy, we are actively seeking input from key IAM stakeholders to ensure our future GenAI capabilities are aligned with real-world challenges and opportunities across the identity landscape.

+I would greatly value your perspective on potential use cases, pain points, or innovation areas where GenAI could support IAM operations, engineering, governance, or risk functions.
+We are especially keen to identify collaboration areas that complement existing vendor solutions while delivering differentiated internal value.

+Please let me know a convenient time for a brief discussion—or feel free to share your inputs over email.

+Looking forward to collaborating with you.